 Program Overview

-In the English Master’s Degree Program, you’ll expand your critical thinking skills, enabling you to analyze complex ideas — not just in print but online, where stories thrive but often conflict.
+In this program, you’ll expand your critical thinking skills, enabling you to analyze complex ideas — not just in print but online, where stories thrive but often conflict.
 You’ll learn to contextualize competing narratives and interpret their meanings.
-Abilities like these are essential in professions such as law, journalism, publishing, marketing, politics, education, film, and even game design — essentially in any field where language, and the evaluation of language, is paramount.
+The value of this attention to narrative extends well beyond literary study into fields such as law, journalism, publishing, marketing, politics, education, film, and even game design.

 Through the graduate program in English, you’ll: